• Jobs of the World

 ONLINE

-The course is organized in eight blocks.
-Each block contains a prerecorded lecture and a live-online-class on one or two days per week.
-The course is modeled after the award-winning undergrad development course at the LSE and, like its model, it is entirely based on research articles.
+The course was organized into eight thematic blocks.
+Each block included a prerecorded lecture and a live online class held once or twice per week.
+Modeled after the award-winning undergraduate development course at the London School of Economics (LSE), the curriculum was based entirely on research articles.

 Established in 1998 in Bonn, Germany, IZA is an independent, non-profit research institution supported by the Deutsche Post Foundation with a focus on the analysis of global labour markets.
 It operates an international network of about 1,500 economists and researchers spanning across more than 50 countries.